-Apart from resealing cases, if a deceased died domiciled outside Singapore and has assets in Singapore, his or her personal representative(s) will need to apply for a grant of representation such as a Grant of Probate or Letters of Administration in Singapore in order to deal with the deceased's assets here.
+Obtaining a grant of representation for a foreign domiciled deceased (non-Singapore domiciled) is slightly more complicated.
+Apart from resealing cases, if a deceased died domiciled outside Singapore and has assets in Singapore, his or her personal representative(s) will need to apply for a Grant of Representation such as a Grant of Probate or Letters of Administration in Singapore in order to deal with the deceased’s assets in Singapore.

 In simple terms, ‘domicile’ means the country in which the deceased reside as his permanent home at the time of his death and he had no intention of an alternative home in another country in the future (beofre his death).